devahmed-ragab/image-resizer/README.md

 DomainName:3000/image?name='imageName'&width='1080'&height='780'
 ```

-Requsted images will be cached im public/thumb directory to save your resources.
+Requsted images will be cached in public/thumb directory to save your resources.

 ## scripts